oto-gitops-oneshot/cp4ba-config-jobs/README.md

 ## How to use this repository:

-The repository has a directory for two different jobs
+The repository has a directory for several different jobs
 1. A job for general configuring of DB2 for a cp4ba deployment (`db2`)
 2. A job for configuring DBS for specific services ( int his case, DB2 for ier, cp4ba, fncm and ban) (`dbs`)
+3. A job for creating and configuring the relevant certificates (including ca certs etc) (`predeploy-cert-config`)

 Each filepath (i.e `db2` ) contains a Dockerfile, shell scripts and an example jobspec.